Want to make the creamiest mashed potatoes ever without all the extra calories? This trick is easy and fast!

 The one issue with making mashed potatoes so often is that it is a bit time consuming.
 Peeling, chopping, boiling, straining, and then mashing them by hand takes quite a bit of time.
 And I am a busy woman!

-Even though The Maestro does a lot of the cooking around here, on orchestra rehearsal nights he is unavailable, so I have to do the cooking.
+Even though my husband does a lot of the cooking around here, on orchestra rehearsal nights he is unavailable, so I have to do the cooking.
 Unfortunately for me, orchestra rehearsals are also on days that I work all day, so it’s hard to get dinner on the table at all, much less a healthy one!

 On the days I work, I am a big fan of the crock pot, and now I am a big fan of Smithfield pork loins that are already marinated in several different flavors.
 I don’t have to do a darn thing besides open the package and throw it in the crockpot!

 I threw this pork loin in the crockpot without adding anything extra (the liquid was the small amount of juices that were present in the packaging).
 I turned the crock pot to low just before I headed out to work at 9:00 am.